tremho/MistLift/doc/Tips and Techiques.md

 Avoid making web request function calls to other functions within your api.
 This does not behave well in an AWS deployment.
-Instead, structure your code so that the function itself can be called programmatically and place this is a common library.
+Instead, structure your code so that the function itself can be called programmatically and place this in the common library.

 Then call this at code level where needed.